Development

 OpenFHE

 A simple way to build OpenFHE is to follow the instructions in the openfhe-configurator repository.
-This allows to build the library with or without support for the Intel HEXL library.
+This allows to build the library with or without support for the Intel HEXL library which adds AVX512 support.
 First, clone the repository and configure it using:

 git clone https://github.com/openfheorg/openfhe-configurator.git